-3.7 Transformation tools and services
+3.9 Transformation tools and services

-3.7.1 Transformation grids
+3.9.1 Transformation grids

 If GDA94 coordinates were observed using Global Navigation Satellite System (GNSS) technology, with corrections coming from a network of reference stations (e.g. GPSnet, CORSnet-NSW), it is likely that the coordinates are unaffected by localised distortions and the conformal only grid would be most suitable.
 However, if survey ground marks were used for referencing / control, localised distortions will likely need to be accounted for and the combined 'conformal and distortion' grid should be used.
-Some recommendations are shown in Table 3.5, but if in doubt, contact your state / territory land survey authority.
+Some recommendations are shown in Table 3.7, but if in doubt, contact your state / territory land survey authority.

-Table 3.5: Advice on the use of NTv2 transformation grid files across jurisdictions
+Table 3.7: Advice on the use of NTv2 transformation grid files

 Jurisdiction NTv2 transformation grid Comments ACT GDA94_GDA2020_conformal Recommended for users transforming from GDA94 coordinates derived from CORS ACT GDA94_GDA2020_conformal_and_distortion Recommended for users transforming from GDA94 coordinates derived from survey control marks within ACTmapi NSW GDA94_GDA2020_conformal Appropriate for users transforming GDA94 coordinates derived from unlocalised CORS or AUSPOS control.
 NSW GDA94_GDA2020_conformal_and_distortion Appropriate for users transforming GDA94 coordinates derived from SCIMS (Survey Control Information Management System) or SCIMS-localised CORS control.
 NT GDA94_GDA2020_conformal Appropriate for users transforming from GDA94 coordinates determined from CORS.
 NT GDA94_GDA2020_conformal_and_distortion Recommended for users transforming from GDA94 coordinates determined from the survey ground control network.
 Qld GDA94_GDA2020_conformal Recommended for transforming all GDA94 data sets in Queensland.

 Qld GDA94_GDA2020_conformal_and_distortion Not recommended for use on Queensland data sets due to distortions at the state borders.
 SA GDA94_GDA2020_conformal Appropriate for users transforming from GDA94 coordinates determined from CORS.
 SA GDA94_GDA2020_conformal_and_distortion Recommended for users transforming from GDA94 coordinates determined from the survey ground control network.
 Tas GDA94_GDA2020_conformal Appropriate for users transforming from GDA94 coordinates determined solely from unlocalised CORS or AUSPOS observations and recommended where the origin of survey control is unknown or mixed (e.g. aggregated datasets available from LISTdata).
 Tas GDA94_GDA2020_conformal_and_distortion Recommended for users transforming from GDA94 coordinates determined solely from the survey ground control network.
-Vic GDA94_GDA2020_conformal Recommended for users transforming from GDA94 coordinates derived directly from GNSS CORS.
-Vic GDA94_GDA2020_conformal_and_distortion Recommended for users transforming from GDA94 coordinates derived from survey control marks within the Survey Marks Enquiry Service (SMES).
+Vic GDA94_GDA2020_conformal Recommended for transforming GDA94 data sets in Victoria.
+Vic GDA94_GDA2020_conformal_and_distortion Only recommended for transforming GDA94 data sets that extend across the state borders and where coordinates were derived directly from survey control mark network.
 WA GDA94_GDA2020_conformal Appropriate for users transforming from GDA94 coordinates determined from CORS.
 WA GDA94_GDA2020_conformal_and_distortion Recommended for users transforming from GDA94 coordinates determined from the local geodetic network (GOLA).
 WA - Christmas and Cocos Island GDA94_GDA2020_conformal Recommended for Christmas and Cocos Island when they become available.

 The transformation grids cover the regions shown in Figure 3.3.
 Note that this does not yet include Christmas Island, Cocos Island which will be coming soon.
-In regions that are not covered by the grids, but are within the GDA2020 extent (Section 1.2.4), the 7-parameter similarity transformation is recommended to transform between GDA94 and GDA2020.
+In regions that are not covered by the grids, but are within the GDA2020 extent (Section 1.2.3), the 7-parameter similarity transformation is recommended to transform between GDA94 and GDA2020.